What the heck do you wear to a winery anyway?

 1. NO HIGH HEELS

 I gotta put that in caps because yes, I am internet shouting at you.
 Look, I’ve done it.
 More than once.
-I see women all the time-tripping around vineyards in high heels (one even twisted her ankle) and it’s just not the shoe to wear.
+I see women all the time-tripping around vineyards in high heels on their winery tours (one even twisted her ankle) and it’s just not the shoe to wear.

 Not all wineries seat you for tastings, so you have to expect you’ll be standing for most of the day.
 Wine plus high heels and standing for hours already is a recipe for painful feet, but add in uneven terrain (like cobblestones or grass) and you’re be wishing you wore something else.

-I always wear flats like loafers or slides, or baby chunky heels that are super comfy (like this pair!).
-In the winter, I may even wear boots.
 If you’re looking for wine tour outfits, it’s especially important to wear sturdy shoes as they’ll probably be taking you all over the vineyards, fields and caves.
 The perfect wine tasting shoes are ones you can stand all day in.
 Go for the comfortable shoes!

 2. Wear A Crossbody Purse

 You’ll be holding a wine glass and will need your hands free to open doors or take photos with your phone.
-Skip your Cult Gia bag and trust me when I say you’ll be grateful for a small hassle-free purse like this one.
-Make sure it has an easy open top for you to reach in and out of as again, you don’t have two hands to open a zipper or complicated button when you are holding a wine glass.
+Skip your Cult Gia bag and trust me when I say you’ll be grateful for a small hassle-free purse like this crossbody bag.
+Make sure it has an easy open top for you to reach in and out of, as again, you don’t have two hands to open a zipper or complicated button when you are holding a wine glass.